 There’s a new springtime event on the calendar which is sure to be a great time for plant lovers in the Bay!
 Coastal Wildflower Day will happen at Francis State Beach in Half Moon Bay from 10am-2pm this Sunday, April 23, 2023.

 It will feature live music and performances, a bird walk and native plant walk, family games and activities, and a native plant sale.
 This family-friendly event is a wholesome and fun weekend escape just down the coast from San Francisco.

 There will be several live performances throughout the day, including traditional Irish and Scottish Celtic music from the Lighthouse String Band (12:15-2pm) and fun jazz performances from the HMB High School Band (10-11:45am).

-Mark your calendar for Coastal Wildflower Day at Francis State Beach (95 Kelly Ave) in Half Moon Bay, happening from 10am-2pm on April 24.
+Mark your calendar for Coastal Wildflower Day at Francis State Beach (95 Kelly Ave) in Half Moon Bay, happening from 10am-2pm on April 23rd 2023.
 The event is free to enter, but there is a $10 parking fee.